Years of Living Dangerously: Critical reaction

 The first season's Metacritic score was 81.
 The Globe and Mail calls the series "a lavish, gripping production focused on the real effect of climate change in real people's lives around the world."
-The Yale Forum on Climate Change & The Media noted that the series shows what scientists do in the field "and why they’re reaching the conclusion that this problem is such a serious risk to the viability of our civilization and requires urgent action. ...
+The series shows what scientists do in the field "and why they’re reaching the conclusion that this problem is such a serious risk to the viability of our civilization and requires urgent action. ...
 [The] actors [get] their 'hands dirty'. ...
 [The show] may ... open new avenues for climate change communications."
 Skeptical Science terms the series "terrific and powerful. ...
 The series sets a dramatic, powerful urgent tone."
 Bryan Walsh of Time magazine wrote that: "it's a strong work of documentary journalism, with richly shot and compelling stories".

 Andrew C. Revkin of The New York Times wrote that "the Showtime team, at least in episode one, deserves plaudits for taking a compellingly fresh approach to showing the importance of climate hazards to human affairs ... having the movie and television stars ... asking questions and driving the story through their inquiry."
 CleanTechnica called the series "powerful" and "compelling", observing that the "often baffling science of climate change, marked by relatively small changes that are often invisible to lay observers, is finally something the larger public can immediately understand here in the format of the finest mainstream cable television.
 The Sun Herald commented: "The stories are compelling, and were filmed as real news was happening around the participants.
 A reviewer for The Hollywood Reporter thought: "The documentary does an excellent job of being simple and clear without being arrogant, and its convergence of science, politics, religion and industry proves its ultimate point."
 The Guardian calls the series "perhaps the most important climate change multimedia communication endeavor in history."

 After the DVD and digital release of the series, The New York Times review lamented that "many American households did not have the chance to see Years of Living Dangerously.
 That is a shame. ...
 With nine episodes running nearly an hour apiece, "Years" represents a serious time commitment.
 But that time will be rewarded, because this is the best American television series ever done on climate change."